 Snapseed is Google's own photo editing app and basically comes with everything, for free.
 It offers all sorts of filters and optimization tools.
 Whether trimming, applying filters or correcting colors, Snapseed offers a powerful picture editor for your needs.

 Snapseed also saves your pictures in a separate folder - that way you don't need to modify the original image.
 Apps like Dropbox or Google Photos can also be synchronized with Snapseed.

 Google Play Music is our favorite app for downloading free music right now.
 It provides a totally legit, ever-changing list of free tracks from major artists to download.

-Spotify has an excellent paid subscription service, and SoundCloud has a multitude of tracks readily available to stream, but for actually downloading tracks to your phone, Google Play Music is as good as you can get.
+Spotify has an excellent paid subscription service, and SoundCloud has a multitude of tracks readily available to stream.
+However, for actually downloading tracks to your phone, Google Play Music is as good as you can get.